pzaino/thecrowler/doc/database/README.md

 Given the development history and time constraints of the project, some parts of the codebase currently bypass this abstraction.
 As the project evolves, these cases should progressively be refactored so that `pkg/database` becomes the authoritative database access layer.

+**The rest of the codebase should depend on CROWler database semantics, not database implementation details.**

+## `pkg/search`

+`pkg/search` implements the CROWler search engine and should be considered a specialized layer on top of `pkg/database` for querying, filtering, ranking, and retrieving data stored in the CROWler database.

+Search-specific logic belongs in `pkg/search`, while database access and backend-specific persistence or query mechanics should remain behind the abstractions exposed by `pkg/database`.